 This is a birth that cannot stay inside of us; it overflows into every part of our life, and into every relationship.
 It is a birth that transforms us, not from the outside, like a political or scientific breakthrough, but from the inside—from deep within our soul.
 When we accept the Lord God Jesus Christ into our hearts in welcoming love, then the great power that was focused on the baby Jesus can also be focused on us.
 We can never fully receive that power as Jesus did.
 But as much as we do receive it, we become new people—people born, not from mere human decisions and actions, but from God (see John 1:12–13).

 This is the good news of great joy that will be for all people.
 It is the good news that Jesus was born, not just once two thousand years ago, but is born as often as we accept his love and his teachings into our hearts, and express them in our lives.
 It is a birth of new appreciation for our family, friends, co-workers, and acquaintances.
 It is a birth of new joy and contentment in serving the physical, emotional, and spiritual needs of others.
 The Lord’s birth in us is our own rebirth as a new person, moved by mutual love and understanding, and serving our fellow human beings with kindness and joy.

 Behold, I bring you good news of great joy for all the people: to you is born this day in the city of David a Savior, who is Christ the Lord.
 (Luke 2:10–11)

-This post is edited from a message originally delivered on December 24, 1996.
+This post is edited from a talk originally delivered on December 24, 1996.
 Photo credit: Greg Parker, New Forest Observatory.